-Except that the Trustee had purchased a total of 25,000,000 Shares on the market for a consideration of approximately HK\$42,642,000 (excluding all related expenses, transaction levy, brokerage, tax, duties and levies) to hold on trust for the purpose of the Share Award Scheme, neither the Company nor any of its subsidiaries had purchased, sold or redeemed any of the Company's listed securities during the year ended 31 December 2022.
+In addition, the Trustee who was appointed by the Company to assist with the administration of the Share Award Scheme also purchased 32,700,000 Shares on the market for a total consideration of HK\$54,441,400 (excluding all related expenses, transaction levy, brokerage, tax, duties and levies) as of 31 December 2023 to hold on trust for the purpose of the Share Award Scheme.

+Save as disclosed above, neither the Company nor any of its subsidiaries purchased, redeemed or sold any of the Company's listed securities during the year ended 31 December 2023.